 Peterborough United Club Profile

 Posh gave us megabucks for George Boyd, then sent us packing from the League Cup when we first actually met; a 4-3 thriller the result in August 2011.
-We also traded blows during the 2013-4 League One campaign too, but that’s all we have to report for now.
-It ain’t as if Posh look like falling into League Two any time soon.
+We also traded blows during the 2013-4 League One campaign too, but it doesn’t look as if Posh will be falling into League Two any time soon.
 That’ll explain why it took a chance FA Cup Round One draw to pair us together once again in late 2019.